scaramoucho/scaramoucho/README.md

  dni:

-basic dni, proshippers, -13, jokes that only consist of putting down others/me, mean to me in general if not close w me, problematic tryhard, haters of my interests, scara haters, chiscara haters, other than that just dont b a weirdo & i wont ignore
+basic dni, proshippers, -13, mean humor if not close w me, problematic tryhard, haters of my interests, diehard scara haters & chiscara haters, other than that just dont b a weirdo & i wont ignore

  byi:

-i rarely int first, slow, kms jokes, abbreviations of words, tell me if u need tonetags, everything platonic i literally have a bf🤔, w2i, offtab 90% of the time, slow replies & may miss ur msg, cuddles welcomed,  interact w me pls!!!, [click 4 ships](https://chiscaraburger.straw.page/), obsessed w scaramouche & chiscara, kabuki/scara fictkin :p
+i rarely int first, slow, kms jokes, abbreviations of words, tell me if u need tonetags, i have a bf pls no flirting/wierd stuff, w2i, offtab 99% of the time, slow replies & may miss ur msg, cuddles encouraged,  interact w me pls!!!, [click 4 ships](https://chiscaraburger.straw.page/), obsessed w scaramouche & chiscara, kabuki/scara fictkin :p

 --**`ALSO NOTE TO GREEN NAMES: just because we're green names does not mean u can say wtv u want to me & also take note that green names r MUTUALS to me, NOT FRIENDS!! (unless i say so ofc) so dont expect me to not unfriend u ^_^;`**